WSDOT/WBFL/Units/devdocs/Introduction.md

 Introduction
 ------------

-The WBFL Units library provides four basic services: general unit conversion, conversion to and from an application's or component's internal system units, conversion and management of display units, and (for the rare case where a unit's dimensionality isn't known until run time) dynamically-defined units.
+The WBFL Units library provides five basic services: general unit conversion, conversion to and from an application's or component's internal system units, conversion and management of display units, (for the rare case where a unit's dimensionality isn't known until run time) dynamically-defined units, and exchanging unit-tagged values with XML documents via a shared units-declaration schema.

 General Unit Conversions
 ------------------------